 Together, we can help students stay in school and on trrack toward build a successful future.

 OnTrack Greenville is a community initiative supporting five Greenville County Schools (Berea Middle, Carolina High, Greenville Early College, Lakeview Middle & Tanglewood Middle) to ensure students in Greenville County stay on track toward high school graduation.
-It is a whole-child approach, using an innovative, evidence-based dropout provention transformation model, to systematically address the challenges students face.
+It is a whole-child approach, using an innovative, evidence-based dropout prevention transformation model, to systematically address the challenges students face.

-In partnership with schools and educators, students and their families, philantrhopic community organizations and support networks, the OnTrack Greenville collective impact model brings everyone together to address—in real time—the barriers students face, and keep them on track to success before they disengage.
+In partnership with schools and educators, students and their families, philanthropic community organizations and support networks, the OnTrack Greenville collective impact model brings everyone together to address—in real time—the barriers students face, and keep them on track to success before they disengage.

 Eliminating Barriers to Student Success